I'm Not Angry I Wanted to Die — I'm Angry No One Told Me That Wasn't Failure

 Our thoughts don't make us dangerous.
 Silence does.

-The 29-year-old drowning, the 17-year-old cutting, the 45-year-old planning an exit — none of them are the only one.
+The 13-year-old who wanted to disappear, the 17-year-old drowning, the 29-year-old planning an exit — none of them are the only one.

 None of them are defective.